 - Repairing of water supply fittings.

-- Change the old electrical equipment likes switchboard, switches, tube lights, wirings.
+- Change the old electrical equipment like a switchboard, switches, tube lights, and wirings.

 Swelling of some portion of the plastering surface.
 When moisture is able to seep through the wall, it can push your plaster forward, causing a small bubble in the material known as blistering.